 3. External Scholarships

-Shastri Indo-Canadian Institute Scholarships
+Shastri Indo-Canadian Institute Scholarships and Grants

 Why It’s Important:

-- Value: Up to CAD 40,000 per year for 3 years + CAD 20,000 per year for research/travel allowance.
+Value: Up to CAD 50,000 per year for three years for tuition and living expenses, plus up to CAD 20,000 per year for research, networking and travel

 Why It’s Important: